 Gender-based violence (GBV) is a critical issue in Central America, increasing citizen insecurity and inequalities for women and girls.
 According to the UNDP, two out of three women murdered in Central America are killed because of their gender.

-Seattle International Foundation is partnering with the Office of Global Women's Issues at the U.S. Department of State, to host Central American women leaders for a series of exchanges and leadership training programs to address GBV.
+Seattle International Foundation partnered with the Office of Global Women's Issues at the U.S. Department of State, to host Central American women leaders for a series of exchanges and leadership training programs to address GBV.

-The Mujeres Adelante program aims to create a network of women leaders who will:
+The Mujeres Adelante program created a network of women leaders who:

-1. Raise awareness about GBV, as well as women's rights and available resources to support victims of GBV
+1. Raised awareness about GBV, as well as women's rights and available resources to support victims of GBV

-2. Increase accountability for preventing, responding to, and addressing GBV
+2. Increased accountability for preventing, responding to, and addressing GBV

-3. Share best practices on service provision and advocacy efforts
+3. Shared best practices on service provision and advocacy efforts

-4. Facilitate ongoing networking and capacity-building among women leaders in the region
+4. Facilitated ongoing networking and capacity-building among women leaders in the region

-August 2014: SIF is partnering with the US State Department to host the 3rd Annual Mujeres Adelante delegation and we are currently seeking homestay families in Seattle.
+August 2014: SIF partnered with the US State Department to host the 3rd Annual Mujeres Adelante delegation.
 Click here to learn more.